aces/Loris-MRI/docs/02-Install.md

  * `Secondary QCed dataset`: Path where a secondary QC'ed dataset is to be stored.
 Used by the DTIPrep pipeline
  * `excluded_series_description`: series descriptions to be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion.
 Note that the series description entered in that field need to be an exact match of what is present in the DICOM series description field.
  * `ComputeDeepQC`: Enable or disable the automated computation of image quality control.
 Feature to be integrated in the code base in a **future** release.
+ * `Default visit label for BIDS dataset`: the visit directory in BIDS structure is optional in the case of only one visit for the whole dataset.
+In this case, we need to specify to LORIS what would be the default visit label the project wants to use to store the electrophysiology datasets (*e.g.* V01).

 ### 2.2.2 LORIS